FTC-24180/Autofig/README.md

 A Progressive Web App (PWA) for configuring FTC autonomous routines.
 Built with React and TailwindCSS, this mobile-first application helps teams quickly create, manage, and deploy autonomous configurations for multiple matches.

+## Current Version: 2.1.0

+**To deploy a new version**: Edit `public/version.js` and increment the version number, then build and deploy.

 ## Quick Start

 ### Using the App